-Purchasing a BPA-free stainless steel bottle isn't a small investment, but the great news is that there's a safe, easy way to clean your bottle that will make it last longer.
+So you bought a reusable stainless steel water bottle and now you're wondering the best way to clean it so that it lasts as long as possible, huh?
+It's no small investment, but the great news is that there's a safe, easy way to clean your bottle that will make it last longer.

-Most of the stainless steel bottles offered at The Soft Landing are dishwasher safe, but many manufacturers recommend hand-washing for greater longevity.
+Most stainless steel bottles are dishwasher safe, but many manufacturers recommend hand-washing for greater longevity.
 I know – it sounds like a pain, but you can use ingredients you already have in your kitchen for pennies per cleaning!

 General cleaning for the bottle interior